puyihua/neural_networks_for_machine_learning/Notes/Lecture9.md

-# Neural Networks for Machine Learning - Geoffrey Hinton
+# Neural Networks for Machine Learning - Geoffrey Hinton
 ## Lecture 9 Notes by pyh

 ### something about prevent **overfitting**